clayball/Dissembling-Ferret/README.md

 ## Packet captures

-A simple test using Scapy that spoof's the src IP and sets the initial sequence number.
+A simple test using Scapy that spoofs the src IP and sets the initial sequence number.

 ![localhost example](images/scapy-packet.png)